Class IV Laser Therapy in Orlando, FL: Drug-Free, Non-Surgical Pain Relief

-What is Laser Therapy?
+What Is Class IV Laser Therapy?

 How Does Laser Therapy Work?

-• Better cell membrane
+• Better collagen production and improved cell membrane function

-• Better cell metabolism
+• Better cell metabolism and enzyme response

-• Better nerve regeneration
+• Better nerve regeneration and a higher pain threshold

 • Better bone and tissue repair

-• Reduced edema magnitude
+• Reduced edema magnitude and a shorter duration of inflammation

-How Effective is Laser Therapy?
+How Effective Is Laser Therapy?

-Laser therapy provides the body with a series of healing responses, where patients will feel a wave of soothing warmth which signals the beginning of the process.
-The modulated cellular activity leads to an improvement in local circulation and decreased pain in the areas being treated.
-As a result, laser therapy can significantly enhance and accelerate our body’s natural repair and defense mechanisms.
+Laser therapy provides the body with a series of healing responses.
+Patients first feel a wave of soothing warmth, which signals the beginning of the process.
+The modulated cellular activity leads to improved local circulation and decreased pain in the areas being treated, significantly enhancing and accelerating the body's natural repair and defense mechanisms.
+Because of this, laser therapy is particularly useful for inflammation, workout and sports injuries, and certain disease processes.
+For a successful treatment program, it is best to undergo multiple sessions, and the number of weeks will depend on the severity of your symptoms and your specific condition.

-• Temporomandibular Joint (TMJ)
+• Temporomandibular joint (TMJ) pain

-• Arthritis
+• Arthritis and fibromyalgia

 Chronic Conditions